 Text message spoofing or SMS spoofing is sending a text message with someone else's phone number or sender ID.
 If you've ever sent a text message from your laptop, you've spoofed your own phone number in order to send the text, because the text did not actually originate from your phone.
 Companies frequently spoof their own numbers, for the purposes of marketing and convenience to the consumer, by replacing the long number with a short and easy to remember alphanumeric sender ID.
 Scammers do the same thing—hide their true identity behind an alphanumeric sender ID, often posing as a legitimate company or organization.
 The spoofed texts will often include links to SMS phishing sites (smishing) or malware downloads.

-Text message scammers are now taking advantage of the healthy job market by posing as staffing agencies, sending victims to-good-to-be-true job offers.
+Text message scammers can take advantage of the job market by posing as staffing agencies, sending victims to-good-to-be-true job offers.
 In one example, a work from home position at Amazon included a "Brand new Toyota Corrola."
 First of all, why does one need a company car if they're working from home?
 Second, is a Toyota "Corrola" a generic version of the Toyota Corolla?
 Nice try, scammers.

 GPS spoofing occurs when you trick your device's GPS into thinking you're in one location, when you're actually in another location.
 Why on Earth would anyone want to GPS spoof?
 Two words: Pokémon GO.
 Using GPS spoofing, Pokémon GO cheaters are able to make the popular mobile game think they're in proximity to an in-game gym and take over that gym (winning in-game currency).
 In fact, the cheaters are actually in a completely different location—or country.
 Similarly, videos can be found on YouTube showing Pokémon GO players catching various Pokémon without ever leaving their house.
-While GPS spoofing may seem like child's play, there are other more nefarious implications to consider.
-By some accounts, Russia is already using GPS spoofing to misdirect naval vessels as a trial run for future cyberwarfare attacks on United States aerial drones.
-Hitting closer to home, hackers could even spoof the GPS in your car and send you to the wrong destination, or worse, send you into oncoming traffic.
+While GPS spoofing may seem like child's play, it's not difficult to imagine that threat actors could use the trick for more nefarious acts than gaining mobile game currency.

-Man-in-the-middle (MitM) attack.
-You like that free Wi-Fi at your local coffee shop?
+Man-in-the-Middle (MitM) attacks can happen when you use free Wi-Fi at your local coffee shop.
 Have you considered what would happen if a cybercriminal hacked the Wi-Fi or created another fraudulent Wi-Fi network in the same location?
 In either case, you have a perfect setup for a man-in-the-middle attack, so named because cybercriminals are able to intercept web traffic between two parties.
 The spoof comes into play when the criminals alter the communication between the parties to reroute funds or solicit sensitive personal information like credit card numbers or logins.

 Side note: While MitM attacks usually intercept data in the Wi-Fi network, another form of MitM attack intercepts the data in the browser.
 This is called a man in the browser (MitB) attack.

-Facial spoofing.
-The latest form of spoof might be the most personal, because of the implications it carries for the future of technology and our personal lives.
+Facial spoofing might be the most personal, because of the implications it carries for the future of technology and our personal lives.
 As it stands, facial ID technology is fairly limited.
 We use our faces to unlock our mobile devices and laptops, and not much else.
 Soon enough though, we might find ourselves making payments and signing documents with our faces.
 Imagine the ramifications when you can open up a line of credit with your face.
 Scary stuff.
 Researchers have demonstrated how 3D facial models built from your pictures on social media can already be used to hack into a device locked via facial ID.
-Taking things a step further, the Malwarebytes Labs blog reported on deepfake technology being used to create fake news videos and fake sex tapes, featuring the voices and likenesses of politicians and celebrities, respectively.
+Taking things a step further, Malwarebytes Labs reported on deepfake technology being used to create fake news videos and fake sex tapes, featuring the voices and likenesses of politicians and celebrities, respectively.